Workforce Data Insights by Aura

 The AI industry has experienced rapid growth in recent years, with a 74% increase annually in AI and machine learning positions within the last four years.
 This surge is driven by the escalating demand for AI skills across various sectors, including healthcare, education, marketing, retail, eCommerce, and financial services.

-The number of artificial intelligence companies in the United States has doubled since 2017, reaching nearly 14,000 AI startups as of 2022.
+And it's not just the large leaders like Nvidia; the number of artificial intelligence companies in the United States has doubled since 2017, reaching nearly 14,000 AI startups as of 2022.

 According to the Bureau of Labor Statistics, the job outlook for AI roles is exceptionally promising, with a projected 15% increase annually in computer and information research jobs from 2019 to 2029.